mcruzel/helvetius-cohorts-to-moodle/README.md

 # helvetius-cohorts-to-moodle
-Export students *xls* listing from Helvetius, preconfigure cohorts listing (a json file), and make *csv* files for upload users by *csv* with cohorts.
+Export students *xls* listing from Helvetius, preconfigure cohorts listing (a json file), and make *csv* files for upload users by *csv* with cohorts to Moodle.

 You can create one *csv* from multiple *xls* files simultaneous.